Trust Treks

 Connecting people with nature is one of our core missions.
 We believe nature has a key role in promoting good health and preventing worse outcomes.

-Every month we host a wellness walk in the North York Moors National Park and surrounding areas to connect people with nature and utilise their senses to improve mental and physical health and providing material, support from transport costs to walking boots, to ensure equitable access to nature and our beautiful natural landscape.
+Every month we host a wellness walk in the North York Moors National Park and surrounding areas, connecting people with nature in a sustained and meaningful way and utilising their senses to support and improve mental and physical health.

 Following the end of our pilot phase, in October 2024 we published a report and case study highlighting the positive impact the Trust Treks programme has had on the physical and mental health of participants.